Shaquille O'Neal

-Shaquille Rashaun O'Neal (/ʃəˈkiːl/ shə-KEEL-'; born March 6, 1972), commonly known as Shaq (/ʃæk/ SHAK-'), is an American former professional basketball player who is a sports analyst on the television program Inside the NBA.
-He is a 7 ft 1 in and 325 lb center who played for six teams over his 19-year career in the National Basketball Association (NBA) and is a four-time NBA champion.
-O'Neal is widely regarded as one of the greatest basketball players and centers of all time.
+Shaquille Rashaun O'Neal (Note: Pronunciation: /ʃəˈkiːl/, shə-KEEL-') (born March 6, 1972), often referred to by his nickname "Shaq", (Note: Pronunciation: /ʃæk/, SHAK-') is an American former professional basketball player and sports analyst.
+Standing 7 ft 1 in tall, O'Neal played as a center for six different teams over his 19-year career in the National Basketball Association (NBA).
+He is a four-time NBA champion, three-time NBA Finals MVP, and the 2000 NBA MVP.
+O'Neal is widely regarded as one of the greatest basketball players and one of the most dominant centers in NBA history.

 After playing college basketball for the LSU Tigers, O'Neal was selected by the Orlando Magic with the first overall pick in the 1992 NBA draft.
 He quickly became one of the best centers in the league, winning NBA Rookie of the Year in 1992–93 and leading his team to the 1995 NBA Finals.
 After four years with the Magic, O'Neal signed as a free agent with the Los Angeles Lakers.
-They won three consecutive championships in 2000, 2001, and 2002.
-Amid a feud between O'Neal and his teammate Kobe Bryant, O'Neal was traded to the Miami Heat in 2004, and his fourth NBA championship followed in 2006.
-Midway through the 2007–2008 season he was traded to the Phoenix Suns.
-After a season-and-a-half with the Suns, O'Neal was traded to the Cleveland Cavaliers in the 2009–10 season.
+O'Neal and the Lakers won the NBA championship in 2000, 2001, and 2002.
+Amid a feud between O'Neal and his teammate Kobe Bryant, O'Neal was traded to the Miami Heat in 2004, and he won his fourth NBA championship in 2006.
+Midway through the 2007–2008 season he was traded to the Phoenix Suns, and after a season and a half he was traded to the Cleveland Cavaliers during the 2009–10 season.
 O'Neal played for the Boston Celtics in the 2010–11 season before retiring.